GenOM: Ontology Matching with Description Generation and Large Language Model: Related Work

 \section{Related Work}

-At present, OM approaches can be broadly categorised into four main types: traditional knowledge-based systems, machine learning-based systems, pre-trained language model-based systems and more recently, large language models (LLMs)-based systems.
-Traditional systems, such as LogMap and AML, rely primarily on lexical similarity, structural heuristics, and external resources like UMLS or WordNet \cite{anam2015review}.
+At present, OM approaches can be broadly categorised into four main types: traditional knowledge-based systems, machine learning-based systems, pre-trained language model-based systems and more recently, large language models (LLMs)-based systems. \textbf{Traditional systems}, such as LogMap and AML, rely primarily on lexical similarity, structural heuristics, and external resources like UMLS or WordNet \cite{anam2015review}.
 LogMap \cite{jimenez2011logmap} extracts class names and searches for matches via external lexicons while addressing logical inconsistencies by selecting alignments with higher confidence scores.
 AML \cite{faria2013agreementmakerlight} employs multiple matching strategies, including exact and character-based matchers, and has shown strong performance on medical datasets.
-However, these systems depend heavily on curated lexicons and often fail to fully capture and utilise complex semantics of different kinds.
+However, traditional ontology matching systems largely rely on string-based similarity measures and curated external lexicons, which have been shown to limit their coverage when semantically equivalent concepts differ substantially at the lexical level~\cite{he2022bertmap}.
+As a result, such approaches may fail to identify valid correspondences that are not explicitly recorded in external dictionaries or lexicons.

-With the rise of machine learning, several approaches have emerged that model alignment as a classification or (embedding-based) similarity learning task \cite{doan2004ontology,kolyvakis2018deepalignment,nkisi2018ontology,wang2018ontology,chen2021augmenting,bento2020ontology}.
-For instance, DeepAlignment \cite{kolyvakis2018deepalignment} vectorises class names and computes Euclidean distances to assess similarity, while the CNN-based system \cite{bento2020ontology} use character-level embeddings and hierarchical context to train binary classifiers for equivalence detection.
-Although these methods offer improvements over traditional techniques, they often require large annotated datasets and extensive parameter tuning.
-Moreover, their domain-specific nature limits transferability across ontologies in different fields.
+With the rise of \textbf{machine learning}, several approaches have emerged that regard alignment as a classification or (embedding-based) similarity learning task \cite{doan2004ontology,kolyvakis-etal-2018-deepalignment,nkisi2018ontology,wang2018ontology,chen2021augmenting,bento2020ontology}.
+For example, DeepAlignment \cite{kolyvakis-etal-2018-deepalignment} vectorises class names and computes Euclidean distances to assess similarity, while the CNN-based system \cite{bento2020ontology} uses character-level embeddings and hierarchical context to train binary classifiers for equivalence detection.